kerrishotts/cordova-template-webpack-babel-scss/README.md

 ### Modifying the configuration files

-If you wish to modify `webpack.common.js`, `webpack.config.js`, `webpack.release.config.js`, or `tsconfig.json`, you can.
+If you wish to modify `webpack.common.js`, `webpack.config.js`, `webpack.release.config.js`, or `.babelrc`, you can.
 The plugin will not attempt to override their contents, and it won't attempt to overwrite the files on a reinstall.
 If you need to reset these configuration files, delete them and reinstall the plugin.

 > **Note**: You should prefer to override settings used by `webpack.common.js` in `webpack.config.js`.